westonganger/paper_trail-association_tracking/README.md

 ## TODO

-- Follow https://github.com/ankit1910/paper_trail-globalid for a Preffered method of implementation for the plugins patching
+- Follow https://github.com/ankit1910/paper_trail-globalid for a preferred
+  method of implementation for the plugins patching
 - Continue removing most-non association specs
-- Decide what to do about transaction_id, It may be nice to leave this in paper_trail itself.
-Verify no statements regarding `transaction_id` were accidentally lost via initial cleanup commit
 - Improve Readme
-- Add consolidated list of paper trail plugins to offical paper_trail readme
+- Add consolidated list of paper trail plugins to official paper_trail readme

 ## Table of Contents